 MEDICAL SERVICES: A qualified physician is in attendance at all times, but must be made aware of any potential medical problems that might arise because of any medical condition, disability, or illness of any passenger on board.
-Please return your medical information form in a timely manner.

 If you will be bringing personal, prescriptions or over-the-counter medications, be sure to bring an ample supply that will allow you to get through the expedition safely.
 Please consult your physician as necessary and remember to pack all medications in your carry-on baggage, preferably in original containers or packaging.
 As airline baggage restrictions can change without warning, please check with your airline for procedures for packing medications.